srsudar/SemCache/chromeapp/README.md

 # Overview

 This is the code for the Chrome App portion of SemCache.
-The app is responsible for interacting with the file system and sockets--permissions that are available to Chrome Apps but not to Chrome extensions.
+The App is responsible for interacting with the file system and sockets--permissions that are available to Chrome Apps but not to Chrome extensions.